We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Ottawa’s weather can be unpredictable, and it often dents more than just your mood.
 According to initial estimates from Catastrophe Indices and Quantification Inc. (CatIQ), a severe ice storm in March 2025 that hit parts of Ontario and Quebec, including Ottawa, caused $342 million in insured damage, with many damaged vehicles as a result.

 BrokerLink has been a proud member of the Ottawa community since our founding in 1991.
 That means that for over 30 years, we have been helping Ottawa drivers find quality car insurance coverage.
-Whether you’re skating on the Rideau Canal, shopping in the ByWard Market, or driving over the Portage Bridge into Gatineau, we understand what it means to be a driver in the capital.
-Because we live and work in Ottawa, our brokers know traffic patterns and weather risks in Ottawa neighbourhoods that affect your rates and your protection.
+Whether you’re skating on the Rideau Canal, shopping in the ByWard Market, or driving over the Portage Bridge into Gatineau, we understand what it means to be a driver in the capital because we live and work here, too.
+Because we are a part of the Ottawa community, we know the local roads, traffic patterns, and weather risks in Ottawa neighbourhoods that affect your rates and your protection.
 Learn more by contacting BrokerLink today.

-Want to learn more?
-Let us be your resource for all things car insurance.
+If you're ready to purchase car insurance in Ottawa or want to learn more, contact BrokerLink.
+Let us be your one-stop shop for all things insurance.
 From start to finish, our brokers handle the legwork to make sure you walk away satisfied.
-Use our free online quote tool to get a free quote today, or give our brokers a call, and we’ll find you cheap Ottawa auto insurance coverage that works best for you.
+Use our free online quote tool to get a free quote today, give our brokers a call, or visit us in person at any of our locations in Ontario, and we’ll find you cheap Ottawa auto insurance coverage that works best for you.

 Check out our wide range of resources, offering valuable information and tools, all in one convenient place.